boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

   ![Pack Command](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/pack-command.png)

- The SunburstChart.bicw file will be created in the output folder as shown below:
+ The SunburstChart.bicw file will be created in the output folder.

   ![Sunburst bicw](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/Sunburst.png)

 ## Publish Custom Widget

- To import the custom widgets click on the Settings icon in the Bold BI Server as shown in the below image:
+ To import the custom widgets, click on the Settings icon in the Bold BI Server, as shown in the image below:

   ![Dashboard Settings](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/dashboard-settings.png#max-width=75%)

- Click on the "Widgets" tab as shown in the image below:
+ Click on the `Widgets` tab, as shown in the image below.

   ![Widgets Tab](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/widgets-section.png)

- Click on "Add New Widget" as shown in the image below:
+ Click on `Add New Widget`, as shown in the image below.

   ![Add Custom widget button](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/Add-custom-widget.png#max-width=75%)

- Browse the custom widget file location and select the custom widget(*.bicw) to be added to the designer.
+ Browse to the custom widget file location and select the custom widget (*.bicw) to be added to the designer.

    ![browse button](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/Browse-widget.png)

- The custom widget file selected should be in "bicw" format.
+ The custom widget file selected should be in `bicw` format.
 Refer to this [link](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#converting-the-widget-to-a-bicw-file) for converting to "bicw" format.

   ![bicw formatted file image](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/bicw-format-widget.png)

   ![upload button](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/upload-widget.png)

- Once the custom widget is uploaded, it will appear under the "Custom Widgets" category.
+ Once the custom widget is uploaded, it will appear under the `Custom Widgets` category.

- Now the custom widget will appear in the Bold BI Designer as shown in the image below:
+ Now the custom widget will appear in the Bold BI Designer, as shown in the image below.

   ![Custom widget in Designer Dashboard](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/custom-widget-dashboard.png)

- **NOTE:** The custom widget will be published within the particular tenant alone.
+ > **NOTE:** The custom widget will be published within the particular tenant alone.